notherealmarco/suntobot/README.md

 - **`IMAGE_MODEL`**: Model used for analyzing images in chat (must support vision)

 #### Custom System Prompts
-You can customize how the bot behaves by setting custom system prompts:
+You can customize how the bot behaves by setting custom prompts.
+See the **[Prompt Customization](#prompt-customization)** section below for detailed instructions on editing prompt files or using environment variables.

+Available prompts:
 - **`SYSTEM_PROMPT`**: Controls how summaries are generated (default is in Italian)
 - **`MENTION_SYSTEM_PROMPT`**: Controls how the bot responds to mentions (default is in Italian)
 - **`CHUNK_SYSTEM_PROMPT`**: Controls how individual chunks are processed (default is in Italian)